Expan75/ds-workflow-example/README.md

 ## Different files & Their purpose:

-wrangler.py - wrangles two seperate data sources into one (a log file and a csv).
+- <b>wrangler.py</b>  - wrangles two seperate data sources into one (a log file and a csv).

-descriptive.py - performs descriptive statistics as well as visualisation in an effort to evaluate & explore.
+- <b>descriptive.py</b>  - performs descriptive statistics as well as visualisation in an effort to evaluate & explore.

-model.py - applies logistic regression for predictive analytics purposes as well as rudimentary evaluation of the result.
+- <b>model.py</b> - applies logistic regression for predictive analytics purposes as well as rudimentary evaluation of the result.

+NOTE: to run any of the above, install Python (these scripts were run using python3.6) and install the required dependencies via pip:

+	# while standing in project_workspace
+	$ pip install -r requirements.txt

+## Data

 ## Contact